 Prior to 1965 the bridge over the Black Creek at Jane was a wooden trestle that allowed the creek to overflow its banks without damaging neighbouring properties. **

-But in 1965, Metoropolitan Toronto demolished the trestel, filled the valley, and installed the inadequate culvert that remains to the present day.
+But in 1965, Metropolitan Toronto demolished the trestle, filled the valley, and installed the inadequate culvert that remains to the present day.

-The inadequacy of the designs was best demonstrated in 2005 at Finch Avenue, when the Black Creek culvert there washed away destroying Finch Avenue. ***
+The inadequacy of the generic culvert design was best demonstrated in 2005 at Finch Avenue, when the Black Creek culvert washed away destroying Finch Avenue. ***

 The inadequacy at Jane is documented in a joint Toronto/TRCA engineering drawing that indicates that on the west (downstream) side of the creek, anticipated high water level in a regional storm is 101.97 m above sea level, while on the other side of the culvert, the water raise to an elevation of 108.21 m creating a lake that extends not only to Weston Road, but also continues on the other side of Weston Road flooding Keelesdale Park to Eglinton.
 The inadequate culvert holds back 6.24m of water ( for old timers, that is 20 feet and 6 inches higher than on the west side, and on the west side, the water is already high enough to be flowing over Scarlett Road!

 Toronto has adopted a measure to reassess the measures to be taken in our area **** and indicates that only after they are recommended to “proceed to implementation” will they go to the budget process to allow them to actually be scheduled for work.
 As we understand the Federal and Provincial policies for many funding projects that are to increase economic activity, only projects that are funded are eligible for funding.
 Even the “climate change mitigation” projects require funding approval by the municipality before the upper levels of government will participate.

 So when will Toronto formally add flood mitigation in the Black Creek valley to the approved project list, with start and finish dates?